agregory999/Angular4PCF/README.md

 2) package.json - look for the post-build script that copies the .profile into the resulting dist/ directory we deploy to PCF.

-3) Service - this one is called "dynamic" - look in src/app/properties - This service queries the /config.json file that is generated at deploy time
+3) Service - this one is called "dynamic" - look in src/app/properties - This service queries the `/config.json` file that is generated at deploy time.

+4) manifest.yml (for PCF) - In here we set the buildpack, lower the memory in use, and set some sample environment properties that will be retreived using the `.profile` script.

 ## Build